Sattar-mazouzi/PhD-Thesis-Template/README.md

 # PhD Thesis LaTeX Template

-A professional LaTeX template for writing PhD theses, designed for Ziane Achour University of Djelfa.
+A professional LaTeX template for writing PhD theses, designed for algerian universities and specifically for Ziane Achour University of Djelfa.
+For other, some slight changes may apply depending on the university.
 This template was developed and used for my thesis:

 [**"Energy Monitoring of a Fuel-cell Hybrid Electric Vehicle using the Fuzzy Approach for Optimal Management "**](https://www.researchgate.net/profile/Abdesattar-Mazouzi?ev=hdr_xprf)